puppetlabs/puppetlabs-vsphere/README.md

 machine.

 #####`template`
-*Required* The path within the specificed datacenter to the template to base the new virtual machine on.
+The path within the specified datacenter to the template to base the new virtual machine on.
+Specifying a template or a source_vm is required when specifying `ensure => 'present'`.

+#####`source_vm`
+The path within the specified datacenter to the virtual machine to base the new virtual machine on.
+Specifying a template or a source_vm is required when specifying `ensure => 'present'`.

 #####`memory`
 The amount of memory to allocate to the new machine.
 Defaults to the